Purchasing Gear for the Greater Good: The Ten Essentials

 All proceeds from the sale and licensing of National Geographic Maps go to support the National Geographic Society’s mission of research, education, conservation, and exploration.
 The National Geographic Maps Company also offers Geotourism Programs.
 These programs provide travel and exploration of an area by promoting local services, protecting the environment, and limiting negative impacts such as overcrowding and resource pollution.

-Suunto has a dedicated environmental policy and mission statement aimed at protecting the environment and preventing pollution.
-This company aims to produce long lasting, high quality products that can be repaired instead of replaced.
+Suunto has a dedicated environmental policy and mission statement to protect the environment and prevent pollution.
+This company aims to produce long-lasting, high-quality products that you can repair instead of replace.
 Suunto seeks to reduce its environmental footprint throughout the manufacturing process and collaborates with its suppliers to improve its sustainability practices.
 This company minimizes single-use plastics in its packaging and is committed to protecting our environment.

-You might be questioning why sun protection is considered one of The Ten Essentials in a survival situation.
-As wonderful and as needed as the sun is to our survival and for positive mental health, the sun can also be very damaging.
+You might be questioning why sun protection is considered one of the Ten Essentials in a survival situation.
+As wonderful and as necessary as the sun is for our survival and positive mental health, the sun can also be very damaging.
 Sunburns are not only uncomfortable, but they also damage our skin.
 Our skin’s primary functions are protection, thermoregulation, and sensation.
 If blisters form and pop from a sunburn, our bodies are now at risk of an infection.
-When our skin is burned, it can no longer effectively cool our bodies through sweating.
-And, of course, when our skin is damaged so is our ability to feel things in a normal and appropriate manner.
+When our skin burns, it can no longer effectively cool our bodies through sweating.
+And, of course, when our skin is damaged, so is our ability to feel things in a normal and appropriate manner.
 Wearing sunscreen and reapplying it at appropriate intervals can prevent sunburns and protect our skin.

-The sun can also burn our eyes, specifically our corneas, resulting in pain and temporary blindness called snow blindness.
+The sun can also burn our eyes, specifically our corneas, resulting in pain.
+In snowy environments, the sun can even cause temporary blindness, called snow blindness.
 Snow blindness can be disorienting.
-Symptoms can include pain in the eyes, a headache, blurred vision, and even temporary vision loss.
+Symptoms include pain in the eyes, headache, blurred vision, and even temporary vision loss.
 Snow blindness is easily preventable by simply wearing sunglasses with UV protection.

-Sunscreen and sunglasses should be worn and carried in your backpack.
+You should carry sunscreen and sunglasses in your backpack and wear them/apply them as necessary.
 When shopping for these products, consider Zeal Optics Sunglasses, Solo Eyewear, and Badger Sunscreen.
-These companies are not only protecting us from the sun but also are working for the Greater Good.
+These companies not only protect us from the sun but also are working for the greater good.

 Zeal Optics Sunglasses

 Zeal Optics, based in Boulder, Colorado, creates sustainable sunglasses by using plant-based products formed out of the castor plant.
-This plant requires little maintenance and grows well in between food crops or in spaces that are not being utilized.
+This plant requires little maintenance and grows well in between food crops or in under-utilized spaces.
 Castor-based plastic contains fewer impurities than petroleum-based plastics; therefore, the sunglasses’ lens are clearer.

 With a mission to protect and sustain the environment, Zeal Optics supports One Percent for the Planet, the National Forest Foundation, Project 5480, and Protect Our Winters.
 Zeal Optics also supports organizations that give individuals an opportunity to experience the outdoors that may not otherwise be introduced to the wilderness experience.
 Currently, Zeal Optics supports More Than Just Me, Epic Experience, and SOS Outreach.